Skip to contents

 # \donttest{

-# Load a custom math font from OTF (with a sibling .clm2 file):
+# Load a math font from a local OTF file.
+Here we point at the

 # }